jarkkokovala/distsys19/project1/documentation/specification.md

 * Worker node
 * There can be many
 * Registers itself on the name node when started
+* After registering sends heartbeat to name node
+* Listens to requests from client (store, read a file) and other file nodes (replicate)
-* Handles storing the actual files
+* Handles storing and reading files from the file system
+* Sends file list updates to name node

 #### Communication